tamaskis/CountedFunction-MATLAB/README.md

 # `CountedFunction`

-Class to define functions in a way that we can track the number of function evaluations.
+Class to define functions in a way that facilitates counting the number of function evaluations.

 ## Usage